kirbysayshi/js13k-2020/README.md

 - [ ] One-way edge: pass through (dotted line) but bounces once on the other side
 - [x] BUG: signal/target labels hide themselves on the bottom (too far down).
 - [ ] Color palette / THEME!
 Space Signals Radar Scopes : paddle, ball, target, markers, text
-- [ ] Should there be a velocity boost for the paddle movement?
+- [x] Should there be a velocity boost for the paddle movement?
 - [ ] Either a kill zone boundary sphere to keep ball in play, hard edges, or velocity boost for paddle to catch stray balls
 - [x] clear canvas below the "safe" upper box
+- [ ] Max Velocity for signal
+- [ ] Paddle Boost should be a metered resource
 - [ ] Demo level for Al/Phoebe to use as template
 - [ ] Level 01
 - [ ] Level 02